hobbyfarm/e2e-testing/README.md

 ## Current state

-This repository has been created in February 2023 and is under contruction.
+This repository has been created in February 2023 and is under development.
 The design is being documented in this [ADR (Architecture Decision Record)](docs/adr/adr-init-solution-202302.md).

 ## How to contribute